-The agreements, as amended, allow for the District to make additional payments to ESD No. 7 based on sales tax collections.
-The payments currently are \$19,417 per month.
-In the current fiscal year, the District made payments of \$533,004 to ESD No. 7.
+The District has an agreement with Montgomery County Emergency Services District No. 7 ("ESD No. 7") whereby the District makes payments to ESD No. 7 based on sales tax collections to be used to provide expanded emergency services within its boundaries.
+In the current fiscal year, the District made payments of \$575,820 to ESD No. 7.